HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

-I recently stumbled across the VL53L0X and VL53L1X TOF distance sensors.
-These sensors can determine distances with millimeter accuracy using a laser.
-In addition, they have a range of up to 4m (VL53L1X9 or 2m (VL54L0X).
-I found the sensors very interesting and of course I ordered a few directly.
-It doesn't hurt to have something practical in stock. 🙂
+Recently I stumbled upon the VL53L0X and VL53L1X TOF distance sensors.
+These sensors can determine distances with millimeter precision using a laser.
+They have a range of up to 4 m (VL53L1X9) or 2 m (VL54L0X).
+I found the sensors very interesting and of course ordered a few straight away.
+I like to have practical things in stock 🙂

-After they had arrived and I played around with it, it struck me that it could also be used to detect the level of my coffee cup.
-A quick test at the sink and a further test at the rain barrel then showed that this also worked with clear liquids.
-And that gave me the first idea for practical use: a level sensor for the rain barrel.
+After they arrived and I played around with them, I noticed that they could also be used to determine the level of my coffee cup.
+A quick test on the sink and another test on the rain barrel showed that this also worked with clear liquids.
+That gave me my first idea for practical use: a level sensor for the rain barrel.

-I described what you need and how you can proceed when building your own laser level sensor in the following article. 🙂
+The following article describes what you need and how you can go about building your own level sensor. 🙂

 Safety instructions